 Home Office Inspection visit will be focused to check that your organisation is complying fully with rules and regulations.
-They will inspect your records relating to migrant workers.
-Make sure you can present these quickly as it can create a bad impression if you have to spend an hour or so trying to locate relevant documents.
+The Home Office will inspect your records relating to migrant workers.
+Make sure you can present these as quickly as possible, as it can reflect negatively if you do not appear to know the location of relevant documents.
 It is vital that all Key Personnel can demonstrate that they are familiar with internal HR procedures.

 It is quite possible that Home Office officials will want to talk to your sponsored workers.
-This provides them with an opportunity to directly ask Tier 2 or 5 sponsored migrants about specific employment details such as their current salary, duties, and responsibilities.
+This provides them with an opportunity to directly ask sponsored migrants about specific employment details such as their current salary, duties, and responsibilities.

 This should not present a problem if you / your Level 1 user have entered all relevant details of sponsored workers employment into the Sponsor Management System (SMS).
 Our immigration experts can take over Level 1 or Level 2 user role for you, assisting with the information required is kept up-to-date.

 UKVI has increased the frequency of both announced and unannounced compliance visits for Sponsor Licence holders; Failure to fully comply with all UKVI regulations leads to suspensions, revocations, fines, reputation damage, loss of skilled foreign workers, and more; Organisations frequently operate under the belief that they are fully compliant, but they should have a neutral compliance evaluation to confirm their compliance; Many noncompliance issues can be corrected with the right information and advice;